7 A general approach to doing statistical analyses

 We can fix both the long format and multiple cholesterol issues by using tidyr::pivot_wider().
 Before we do, the last issue is that each metabolite has quite large differences in the values and ranges of data.
 Again, whether this is an issue depends on what we want to do, but in our research question we want to know how each metabolite influences T1D.
 In order to best interpret the results and compare across metabolites, we should ideally have all the metabolites with a similar range and distribution of values.

-Let’s fix the first two issues first.
-While we probably only need to use pivot_wider(), we should probably first tidy up the metabolite names first so they make better column names.
-We do that by combining mutate() with snakecase::to_snake_case().
-In the doc/learning.qmd file, we rename the metabolite names before using pivot_wider().
-Since we want an easy way of identifying columns that are metabolites, we will add a "metabolite_" prefix using the argument names_prefix.
+Let’s fix the first two issues first, and at the same time tidy up the names of each metabolite so they make better column names.
+In the doc/learning.qmd, we can tidy up the metabolite names using mutate() with snakecase::to_snake_case().
+Secondly, to make our dataset wider, we use pivot_wider().
+Since we also want an easy way of identifying columns that are metabolites, we will add a "metabolite_" prefix using the argument names_prefix.
 To actually fix the multiple cholesterol issue, we should look more into the data documentation or contact the authors.
 But for this course, we will merge the values by calculating a mean before pivoting.
 We do this by setting the values_fn with mean.

 pivot_wider(